bartsmykla/Chrome-Firefox-Opera-Edge-Safari-Extensions-Boilerplate-with-Hot-Module-Replacement/README.md

 # Chrome, Firefox, Opera, Edge and Safari Extensions Boilerplate with Hot Module Replacement
 Boilerplate code to Browser Extensions (Chrome, Firefox, Opera, Edge, Safari) with Hot Module Replacement (webpack) and React + Redux

+My reasons why I created this boilerplate code was to prepare reusable code for writing browser extensions, not only for Chrome, but Firefox, Opera, Edge, Safari too.
+I couldn't find anything which was working with **React** and **Hot Module Replacement** IN **content_scripts** (yes, it's working).

 ### TODO

 - [ ] Chai assertions (should) in Nightwatch's e2e tests;
 - [ ] Add Cucumber's Gherkin features, and something to generate documentations from it (I really like BDD);
 - [ ] Prepare good README file ;-);
 - [ ] Improve solution for auto technical documentation generation (right now it's esdoc, but it's not working well with stateless React components).
 Try to fight with react-docgen maybe?);
+- [ ] Improve code coverage to being included files which have no specs written for them;